Last updated on April 26th, 2023 at 01:34 pm

 Oahu’s West Shore is known for its dramatic sunsets and laid-back vibe.
 Ala Moana Beach Park is a great place to come for a swim, picnic, or just to relax on the sand; dogs are allowed on the beach, but must be leashed at all times.
 Sunset Beach is another beautiful spot on the West Shore; it’s well-known for its excellent surfing conditions.
 Dogs are allowed on the beach, but must be leashed at all times.

-Are dogs allowed on Waikiki Beach?
+Are dogs allowed on beaches on Oahu?